Living an active life is important to staying healthy. According to the Harvard School of Public Health, staying active helps to reduce your risk of:

-You don’t have to be a distance runner to be the ideal picture of health.
-The most important thing is that you’re staying active, giving your heart a workout, and moving toward or working to maintain a healthy weight.
+You don’t have to be a distance runner to improve your health.
+The most important thing is that you’re staying active.
+It helps just to:

 Take It Slow

 Haven’t been active in several years?
 Start out slow.
 Always talk to your doctor before starting an exercise program.
 There may be precautions you should take.

 In general, you’ll want to start out with sessions of only five or 10 minutes.
 You can gradually increase the length of your sessions over time.

 Get Your 30

 Your goal for physical activity should be 30 minutes each day.
 According to the Harvard School of Public Health, three 10-minute sessions are just as good as one longer session.
 For example, you could do: